rmarion/Sarcasm/README.md

     python3 sarcastic.py -file='The Art of War' -output='tHe aRT of WaR'
 ```

 To run the bot, simply run `sarcasm-bot.py` and keep it running for as long as you want the bot active.
+You will need to set up a bot with your discord account, following the directions in discord's documentation.

 Congratulations, now you are also a terrible person.